vizdata-f21/project-2-data_wranglers/README.md

 former players thrive in the NBA.
 UNC and UCLA are other schools that have produced many All-Star players, which is reasonable, as both schools have had immense success throughout their histories.

+When examining draft positions, we found that, as expected, players drafted in the first round make up a much larger proportion of All-Stars than either those drafted in the second round or undrafted players.
+But, what we found interesting was that there have been almost the same number of undrafted All-Stars as those drafted in the second round.
+This is why, recently, we have seen many players choose to go undrafted rather than slip to the second round and wait for an opportunity that suits them.
+Looking at All-Stars by team, we visualized what we expected - big market teams that have been around for a long time have had many more all stars than smaller market teams, some of which were established more recently.

+Finally, examining birth countries and states of All-Stars, we can see that, recently, there has been a surge in the number of international All-Stars as the league scouts more talent from abroad.
+We expect there to be even more international All-Stars in the coming years and beyond.
+When looking at birth states, we see that large states with historical basketball culture and many prep schools, like California and New York, have produced the largest number of All-Stars, but smaller states like Louisiana, Arkansas, and Kentucky have produced more All-Stars per capita.